-- Definitions.
-As used herein, the following definitions will apply: - (a) "Act" means the U.S. Securities Act of 1933, as amended, and the rules and regulations thereunder. - (b) "Administrator" means the Board or any of its Committees as will be administering the Plan, in accordance with Section 4 of the Plan. - (c) "Applicable Laws" means the requirements relating to the administration of equity-based awards under U.S. state corporate laws, U.S. federal and state securities laws, the Code, any stock exchange or quotation system on which the Common Stock is listed or quoted and the applicable laws of any foreign country or jurisdiction where Awards are, or will be, granted under the Plan or where Shares are, or will be, granted on exercise of any such Award. - (d) "Award" means, individually or collectively, a grant under the Plan of Options, Stock Appreciation Rights, Dividend Equivalent Rights, Restricted Stock, Restricted Stock Units or Cash-Based Incentive Awards. - (e) "Award Agreement" means the written or electronic agreement setting forth the terms and provisions applicable to each Award granted under the Plan.
-The Award Agreement is subject to the terms and conditions of the Plan. - (f) "Board" means the Board of Directors of the Company.
+(c) "Administrator" means the Board or any of its Committees as will be administering the Plan, in accordance with Section 4 of the

+(d) "Applicable Laws" means the requirements relating to the administration of equity-based awards under U.S. state corporate laws, U.S. federal and state securities laws, the Code, any stock exchange or quotation system on which the Common Stock is listed or quoted and the applicable laws of any foreign country or jurisdiction where Awards are, or will be, granted under the Plan or where Shares are, or will be, granted on exercise of any such Award.

+(e) "Award" means, individually or collectively, a grant under the Plan of Options, Stock Appreciation Rights, Dividend Equivalent Rights, Restricted Stock, Restricted Stock Units or Cash-Based Incentive Awards.

+(f) "Award Agreement" means the written or electronic agreement setting forth the terms and provisions applicable to each Award granted under the Plan.
+The Award Agreement is subject to the terms and conditions of the Plan.